khsamonte/nihongo-nook/markdown/cure-dolly/14-adverbs-mo-particle.md

 ---

-But, as we've seen with Japanese adjectives of emotion and desire, with things that describe emotion and desire, in Japanese they shift very easily from the thing that experiences the emotion to the thing that causes the emotion and back.
+But, as we've seen with Japanese adjectives of emotion and desire, with things that describe emotion and desire, in Japanese, they shift very easily from the thing that experiences the emotion to the thing that causes the emotion and back.

 So "驚いたこと" here doesn't mean a "surprised thing", it means a "surprising thing".